 Now the vector available = (1, 0, 2, 0).

 Working on Banker’s Algorithm for Deadlock Avoidance

-- You want to double check that granting these resources to the process for the chosen row will result in a safe state.
-Suppose that the process has acquired all its needed resources, executed, terminated, and returned resources to available vector.
-Now the value of Available vector should be greater than or equal to the previous value.
+- You want to double-check that granting these resources to the process for the chosen row will result in a safe state.
+Suppose that the process has acquired all its needed resources, executed, terminated, and returned resources to the available vector.
+Now the value of the Available vector should be greater than or equal to the previous value.